b3llyfish/kingdoms-of-the-hre/README.md

 Creatable Kingdoms are created in the same way as existing Kingdoms (i.e control the majority of a particular region) with the following additional criteria:
-* Distinguished prestige level
-* Capital is located in the Kingdom's region (can be disabled via game rules)
+* Capital must be located in the creatable Kingdom's region (can be disabled via game rules)

 ### Austria
 Control the region comprising the duchies of Osterreich and Steyermark.